WannaflySC/Location-Markers/README.md

 # Location-Markers
-A small web app that search places and show them on google map
+A small web app, you can search places and show them on google map

 Packages:
 1. Based on Vue.js and Google Maps API